 There are two lodging options here: The Inn at Chaa Creek and the Macal River Jungle Camp (above).
-Chaa Creek Cottages are very upscale and surrounded by extensive tropical gardens (starting at $165/person for two, lodging only, meals and activities extra.)
+Chaa Creek Cottages are very upscale and surrounded by extensive tropical gardens (starting at $330 for two, including breakfast.)

 All room prices include entry to the Rainforest Reserve, the Natural History Centre, Butterfly Farm, and Ruta Maya Trail System.
 Chaa Creek also provides canoe and bike rentals.
 Phone: 011-501-824-2037, email: email@example.com, website: www.chaacreek.com.